sebastiano-minelli/PACS_challenge_1/README.md

 - **src**: it contains *main.cpp* and the *Makefile* to run the program

 **How to run**
-The program relies on muParserX that is implemented in the avaiable git folder *pacs-examples/* and uses the header *muParserXInterface.hpp*.
+The program relies on muParserX that is implemented in the available git folder *pacs-examples/* and uses the header *muParserXInterface.hpp*.
 To compile the program just change **PACS_EXAMPLES_PATH** variable inside *Makefile* to set the right path to your local *pacs-examples/* folder.

 All parameters are passed by the user through the text file *data.txt* (and then read by the program using GetPot).